cyn111/learngit/README.txt

-creating a new branch is quick creating a new branch is quick and simple another testing add some change  with fast forward
+creating a new branch is quick creating a new branch is quick and simple another testing add some change  with fast forward  git is a free software